 One common cautionary phrase is "you marry the family."
 That suggests that when you marry someone, you marry all of their family's problems - of course, you may also be marrying all of their benefits like social support.

-In short, this is advice that applies to some people, but that may or may not apply to you.
-Further, if it does apply to you, it may not be the bad thing that it is often made out to be.
 The important thing is to sit down with your fiancé and decide together what roles both of you want your respective families to play in your married life.

 Marriage Advice To Ignore